Eddie Kantar

 10 After leading low from four small in partner's unsupported suit, (8632) play your lowest one next.
 Lead the 2 and then the 3.
 This assumes you have not supprted the suit.
 If you have supported, lead the 8.

-12 When partner doubles a slam contract after having bid, do NOT lead partner's suit or a trump. .
+12 When partner doubles a slam contract after having bid a suit, do NOT lead partner's suit or a trump. .
 Partner usually has a void (or an outside AK), it's your job to figure out which and make the killing lead!

-13 Be on the qui vive (alert) to double artificial bids (Stayman, Jacoby Transfers cuebids and Blackwood responses) if you want the lead in that suit.
-These are Lead Directing Doubles.
+13 Be on the qui vive (alert) to double artificial bids (Stayman, Jacoby Transfers, cuebids and Blackwood responses) if you want the lead in that suit.
+These are all Lead Directing Doubles.
+Very important not to fall asleep at the switches if you can make a lead directing double.

 14 To make a Lead Directing Double at a low level, particularly the two level, you need five or six cards in the suit headed by at least three honor cards.
-To double an artificial bid made at the four level or higher, all you need is strength in the suit, not length (KQx).
+To double an artificial bid made at the four level or higher, all you need is strength in the suit, not length (KQx), even QJx if the bid to your right shows the ace.

-15 When leading an unbid suit at notrump with four cards not headed by an honor, it is too misleading to lead low which shows strength, You are better placed to lead your highest or next highest if the highest is a nine.
+15 When leading an unbid suit at notrump with four cards not headed by an honor, it is too misleading to lead low which shows strength, You are better placed to lead your highest or next highest card.
+If you highest card is an eight or lower, lead high.
+If your highest card is a nine or a ten, lead your second highest card.
 Lead the 8 from 8543, but lead the 6 from 9642.
-Even the 7 from 10732 is possible if you want another suit returned.
+Lead the 7 from 10732 if you want another suit returned.

 17 Be advised that if you lead the A from AKx(x) vs. a suit contract, that is a trick one convention only.
 During the rest of the hand, the king is led from the AKx(x).
-The reason is that after trick one a defender is likely to want to lead an ace without the king and does not want partner to think he has the king.
+The reason being that after trick one a defender is likely to want to lead an ace without the king and does not want partner to think that he has the king.
+If you are on lead against a spade contract with S. xx H. xxx D. AKxx C. AKxx and declarer to lead the DA, if you next decide to lead a club, lead the king.
+If you lead the ace, you deny the king.
+(This is the second trick, remember).

 18 If you and your partner have decided to lead ace from ace-king, be advised that the king is still led at trick one when: